Rodrigo Chaves Robles: Escazú agreement

-Believing that the fight against global warming is not a priority, he refuses to ratify the Escazú agreement, in order to "reassure the private sector."
+Believing that the fight against global warming is not a priority, he refuses to ratify the Escazú agreement in order to "reassure the private sector."
 The agreement, drafted in 2018, endorsed the right of access to information of citizens on environmental issues and their participation in relevant decision-making.
+He also announced that he wanted to revive the exploitation of mining, natural gas, and oil resources.